(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-There was no surprise my prescription changed since my last eye exam two years ago.
+There was no surprise my current prescription changed since my last eye exam two years ago.
 Which meant it was time for new glasses.
-(Costco members can also purchase a variety of contact lenses, including “Kirkland Signature” which is Costco’s private label, Bausch and Lomb, Acuvue, CooperVision, and more.)

 Taking the cost of new frames and the condition of my current frames into account, ordering new frames for the four pairs of glasses was the best decision.

-In about 75 minutes, my eye exam and order were complete.
+In about 75 minutes, my eye exam and selection of glasses were complete.
 This was all on the same day as my initial call to learn more about Costco Optical.

 My eye exam and retinal imagery cost $65, payable directly to the Doctor of Optometry who did my exam.